neillturner/kitchen-ansible/README.md

 verifier:
   ruby_bindir: '/usr/bin'
 ```
-**NOTE:** With Test-Kitchen 1.4 you no longer need chef install to run the tests.
-You just need ruby installed version 1.9 or higher and also add to the `.kitchen.yml` file
+**NOTE:** With Test-Kitchen 1.4 you no longer need chef installed to run the tests.
+You just need ruby version 1.9 or higher installed and the following added to the `.kitchen.yml` file:

 ```yaml
 provisioner: